cercaniaWeb/RACOMPOSFINAL/QWEN.md

 - Modern JavaScript/ES6+ syntax
 - React hooks for state and side effects
 - Zustand for global state management
+- Vitest and React Testing Library for testing

 ### PWA Implementation
 - Service worker for offline functionality